InsertDisc/pattrmm/README.md

     Unit=pattrmm.service

     [Install]
-    WantedBy=default.target
+    WantedBy=multi-user.target
     ```

-3. Enable and start the timer/service:
+6. Enable and start the timer/service:

     ```
     sudo systemctl enable pattrmm.timer
     sudo systemctl start pattrmm.timer
     ```

+    The `pattrmm.timer` will trigger the `pattrmm.service`.
 This will run pattrmm.py every day at 2 a.m.

 ## Support, ideas and feedback